justinthompson593/Algebra2/Lectures/README.md

   - [Video](https://youtu.be/cDjRU8f-Ep0)
   - A brief introduction to hyperbolas of the form xy = c
   - Review of ellipses for homework problems
+  - NOTE: I say "rotation" a few times while talking about multiplying a function f(x) by (-1), but I meant to say "reflection" about the x-axis